simonlatham155-tech/soundsation-archive/README.md

 ## Style
 Early releases are associated with house and progressive house.
 By the late 1990s, the project moved toward vocal-led trance.

+## Naming and attribution

+Across multiple releases, broadcasts, and online uploads, the artist name “Soundsation” has occasionally been stated or listed as “Soundstation”.
+This spelling variant appears in some BBC Radio 1 broadcasts, archive tracklists, and user-generated metadata.
+All such references refer to the same Soundsation releases documented on this page.

 ---

 ## Discography (documented)